Classification of certain asymptotically AdS space-times with Ricci-flat boundary: Homogeneous solutions

 The other solution of type II that has no scalar curvature singularity can be obtained from the stress tensor $T^{(II)}_{\mu\nu}$ in (\ref{stii}) with $u_0$ finite.
 Plugging it in (\ref{sol0}) yields \eqn{solit2} \eqq which can be seen as a null deformation of the AdS soliton.
 We shall denote the above metric by Sol II$^+$ when $\gamma=1$, and Sol II$^-$ when $\gamma=-1$.
 As shown in Appendix \ref{apptidal}, there is a tidal force singularity at $u_0$, which for Sol II$^+$ can be reached by time-like geodesics, and for Sol II$^-$ can be reached only by space-like geodesics.

 For type III solutions we have two null deformations, one of AdS and one of the soliton.
-Inserting (\ref{stiii}) with $u_0=\infty$ in (\ref{sol0a}) gives \eqn{ads3} ds^2=du^2+e^{-2u}\left(-2dx^+dx^-+(dx^2)^2-\sqrt 2\frac 2d e^{du} dx^-dx^2+\frac{1}{d^2} e^{2du}(dx^-)^2+(dx_\perp)^2\right),\eqq which we shall denote by AdS III.
+Inserting (\ref{stiii}) with $u_0=\infty$ in (\ref{sol0a}) gives \eqn{ads3} ds^2=du^2+e^{-2u}\left(-2dx^+dx^-+(dx^2)^2-\frac {2\sqrt 2}d e^{du} dx^-dx^2+\frac{1}{d^2} e^{2du}(dx^-)^2+(dx_\perp)^2\right),\eqq which we shall denote by AdS III.
 The singularity structure is similar to that of AdS II$^-$: there are no geodesics that can reach the IR infinity in a proper time, and thus there is no detection of tidal force singularities.

 Plugging (\ref{stiii}) with $u_0$ finite in (\ref{sol0a}) gives the type III null deformation of the soliton, \eqn{solit3} \eqq which we denote by Sol III.
 As shown in Appendix \ref{apptidal}, this solution has a tidal force singularity at $u_0$ which, like Sol II$^-$, can be reached only by space-like geodesics.
-We note that we were not able to find the above metric in the literature, as well as (\ref{solit2}) and (\ref{ads3}).
+We note that we were not able to find the above metric in the literature, as well as (\ref{solit2}) and (\ref{ads3}).\footnote{For type I and II solutions our results agree with \cite{Bhaseen:2013ypa}, where boosted black branes were shown to be the only regular solutions with a homogeneous stress tensor with non-negative energy density.
+However, also some type III solutions here appear to satisfy such properties.
+More specifically, the AdS III metric (\ref{ads3}) is regular and has a stress tensor with non-negative energy density, given by (\ref{stiii}) with $u_0=\infty$.
+We thank Julian Sonner and the authors of \cite{Bhaseen:2013ypa} for the helpful discussions regarding this.}